NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 Official documentation regarding the Firebase Cloud Messaging can be found [here](https://firebase.google.com/docs/cloud-messaging).

-!> Note!!!
-The iOS setup is quite complex and it's easy to miss a step.
+?> The iOS setup is quite complex and it's easy to miss a step.
 Please, follow the instructions very carefully.

+!> If you are using UE 4.23 or 4.24, you will have to manually add the `Push Notifications` capability for the resulting XCode project of your iOS build.

 ## Manage device ID